ballerina-platform/module-ballerinax-azure.ad/aad/Module.md

 The connector is developed on top of Microsoft Graph is a REST web API that empowers you to access Microsoft Cloud service resources.
 This version of the connector only supports the operations on users and groups of an Azure AD

-This module supports **Ballerina SL Beta 1**  version.
+This module supports [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/overview) v1.0 version.
+## Configuring connector
+### Prerequisites
+- Microsoft Office365 Work or School account
+- Access to register an application in Azure portal
 ## Obtaining tokens
-Follow the following steps below to obtain the configurations.

-1. Before you run the following steps, you must have access to Azure Portal.
-Next, sign into [Azure Portal - App Registrations](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
+1. Sign into [Azure Portal - App Registrations](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
 You should use your work or school account to register.

 2. In the App registrations page, click **New registration** and enter a meaningful name in the name field.

-3. In the **Supported account types** section, select **Accounts** in this organizational directory only (Single tenent).
+3. In the **Supported account types** section, select **Accounts in this organizational directory only (Single-tenant)** or **Accounts in any organizational directory (Any Azure AD directory - Multi-tenant)**.
 Click **Register** to create the application.

 4. Copy the Application (client) ID (`<CLIENT_ID>`).
 This is the unique identifier for your app.